korchasa/awesome-chatgpt/readme.md

 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT is an open-source Python library that provides a simple version of Auto GPT, an autonomous AI agent that can perform tasks without relying on any paid API.
 - [InternLM/InternLM-XComposer](https://github.com/InternLM/InternLM-XComposer) - InternLM-XComposer is a Python library that provides a vision-language large model for advanced text-image comprehension and composition.
 - [KoushikNavuluri/Claude-API](https://github.com/KoushikNavuluri/Claude-API) - Python library and SDK for interacting with Claude AI, an unofficial API for ChatGPT
+- [KwaiKEG/KwaiAgents](https://github.com/KwaiKEG/KwaiAgents) - KwaiAgents is a Python library for building information-seeking agent systems using Large Language Models (LLMs).
+It includes sub-modules such as KAgentSys-Lite, KAgentLMs, KAgentInstruct, and KAgentBench, providing functionality for planning, reflection, and tool-use.
 - [Luodian/Otter](https://github.com/Luodian/Otter) - Python library for Otter, a multi-modal model trained on MIMIC-IT with improved instruction-following and in-context learning ability
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a Python library for managing vector embeddings at large scale, with features such as distributed architecture, data connectors, real-time synchronization, and customizable data pre-processing.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) - An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.